tarik19x/IMTC-LAB-02/README.md

 ### Color Change Behavior

-I added a behavior that allows me to change the color of four cacti to red.
-When I press the associated button, these cacti change color.
+I added a behavior that allows me to change the color of four cactus to red.
+When I press the associated button, these cactus change color.

 ### SuperSpeed Behavior